 What Is Hospital Access Control, and Why Is it Important?

 Running a hospital or healthcare facility comes with many concerns, and security is likely to be one of them.
-Controlling the flow of people in and out of a medical facility can help make the building more secure, safeguard patients and staff, keep the company’s reputation positive, preserve assets, and protect the company from liability.
+Controlling the flow of people in and out of a medical facility can help make the building more secure, safeguard patients and staff, keep the company’s reputation positive, preserve assets and protect the company from liability.

 There are several different ways to secure a hospital, and examining the different security options is important to determine which is the right choice for a healthcare company.
 Access control is one of the most important security measures a healthcare facility can take.
 But what is access control?
 Why is it so important to the healthcare industry?

 Many people come and go at hospitals, which is why maintaining control over the means of ingress/egress is so important from a security standpoint.
 Systems that control the flow of people into and around your facility are known as access control.
-Various types of access control exist, such as fences around your property, locks on doors, and electronic access control.
+Various types of access control exist, such as fences around your property, locks on doors and electronic access control.
 Take a look at some well-known examples of access control systems.

-Types of Physical Access Control
+Access Control Solutions

 - Fences, gates, barriers, railings, barricades